Listen: there was once a king

-St. Hildegard of Bingen to be declared a Doctor of the Church on October 7
+saint is Hildegard of Bingen who is to be declared a Doctor of the Church on October 7—so

 From age three, Hildegard had experienced spiritual visions; these continued into adulthood.
 She also suffered from migraines and other health issues throughout her life.
 This makes it even more incredible that she achieved so much—and lived to be 81, not a small feat during the Middle Ages.